simonmysun/scd41-mqtt-rpi1b/rpi.md

 - If I only open the window but not the door, the CO_2 concentration can go up to 800ppm.
 I'm not sure it is good enough but it's far better than 2000+ppm when both door and window are shut.
 - When nobody is in the room, the CO_2 concentration will also decrease to under 500ppm quite fast (but hours instead of minutes).
 I believe it's not because of the only two little plants.
 That must be the reason why I haven't suffocated yet.
+- At last I have 3 temperature / relative humidity sensors at hand.
+No two of them have equal reading, and I have no method for calibration.
+Withstanding the inaccuracy and acquire information from noisy readings is a necessary ability.

 Anyway regular ventilation is a good habbit.
 I should do so no matther I feel stuffy or not.